is wretched leadership the curse of sub-Saharan Africa?

 advances continue to conquer new frontiers, yet social statistics from

 by the findings of the 2020 UNDP Human Development Index.
 This guide to

 development across the world lists the countries in sub-Saharan Africa

-The question then that urgently needs to be addressed is why most Africans are still paralysed in poverty, eking out an existence from the land, some 50 years after the majority of these countries became independent?
-And the answer is not hard to find: by far and away the main reason why people in sub-Saharan Africa today are still denied even the basics of life is because GOVERNANCE IS THIRD RATE.
+The question then that urgently needs to be addressed is why too many Africans are still paralysed in poverty, for the most part eking out an existence from the land, some 50-60 years after the majority of these countries became independent?
+And the answer is not hard to find: by far and away the main reason why people in sub-Saharan Africa today are still denied even the basics of life is because of HAPLESS GOVERNANCE.